It used to be that we worried about truck bombs. Now we have to worry about trucks used as weapons, writes Peter Bergen

 A year later, a pair of British terrorists opposed to the Iraq war rammed their Jeep into the arrivals area of Glasgow Airport, but killed no one.

 The technique of using vehicles as weapons has been frequently employed by Palestinian terrorists targeting Israeli citizens.

 We don’t know enough yet to say what prompted the Nice attack.
 But what the attack shows is that we are now in an era when lone terrorists are becoming increasingly lethal.

-Until Thursday the most lethal terrorist attack in the West carried out by a lone terrorist was by Anders Breivik, a Norwegian neo-Nazi who killed 77 people in 2011.
+Until the Nice attack, the most lethal terrorist attack in the West carried out by a lone terrorist was by Anders Breivik, a Norwegian neo-Nazi who killed 77 people in 2011.

 (Timothy McVeigh killed 168 people at the Murrah Federal Building in Oklahoma City with a truck bomb in 1995, but he was aided in every respect of the attack by co-conspirator Terry Nichols who is now serving a life term.
 There is no indication so far that the Nice attacker operated as part of a terrorist group.)